j-c-levin/Never-Look-Back/README.md

 # NeverLookBack

+### A minimal, distraction-free writing editor.

-## Try live
+#### Try live
 neverlookback.netlify.com

 ## Concept

 Open-sourced interpretation of I Love Your Writings.

   You can only see the previous letter that you typed until you hit your wordcount.

 ### Feature milestones